Figma Integration: From Embeds to a Real Design Model

 Where I fit in

-As Director of Product Design, I owned product definition, UX, and cross-functional alignment end to end — defining the data model, designing the selector experience, and specifying how Figma nodes would integrate with Knapsack's existing content block system.
+As Director of Product Design, I owned product definition, UX, and cross-functional alignment end to end: the data model, the selector experience, and how Figma nodes integrated with Knapsack's block system.

-I worked closely with engineering throughout, defining the node model and API contract early so the team could build against a stable spec, and collaborating on tradeoffs around sync performance, thumbnail caching, and graceful degradation.
-I also drove alignment on scope: what the integration needed to do in v1 and what we were deliberately leaving for later.
+I worked closely with engineering, defining the node model and API contract early so the team could build against a stable spec, and driving alignment on what v1 needed versus what we left for later.
+I built the foundational UI myself, then worked with engineers on the API layer.

 03 — Process